2022 United States House of Representatives elections in Michigan: District 2

 The 2nd district runs along the eastern shoreline of Lake Michigan from Manistee to northern Muskegon County, includes parts of the Grand Rapids suburbs in Kent county, and parts of Central Michigan, including Mount Pleasant and western Midland County.
-Due to redistricting, the incumbent is Republican John Moolenaar of the 4th congressional district, who was re-elected with 65.0% of the vote in 2020.
-The winner is John Moolenaar.
+Due to redistricting, the incumbent was Republican John Moolenaar of the 4th congressional district, who was re-elected with 65.0% of the vote in 2020.
+The winner was John Moolenaar.